This is a list of frequently asked questions (FAQ) for the InCommon Certificate Service.

 - Why is InCommon membership required for participation?

-- Why are Internet2 members being given a 25 percent discount?
+- Why are Internet2 members being given a 25 percent discount for participation?

 - How do I sign up for this program?